 How long is the power cord?
 What side of the bidet is the power cord on?

-On the Swash 300, the power cord extends from the right side of the bidet when facing the toilet.
+For the Swash 900, 1000, and CL825 models, the power cord extends from the right side of the bidet seat when facing the toilet.
+For the Swash 300, 1200, and 1400 models, the power cord extends from the left side of the bidet when facing the toilet.
 The power cord for every Swash model is 3.5 feet long.

 I don’t have electricity in my bathroom and don’t want to run an extension cord.
 What kind of bidet options do I have?